-How to Choose a Domain Name
+How To Choose A Domain Name

 8. Defensive Domain Registration

-Defensive domain registration is registering domains that a competitor might register in the future.
+Defensive domain registration refers to registering domains that a competitor might register in the future.

-It is arguably prudent to register the singular and plural versions of a domain name and also the .net, .org, .biz, .info, and .us versions as well.
+It is prudent to register the singular and plural versions of a domain name and also the .net, .org, .biz, .info, and .us versions.

-If your site visitors are international and/or in the English language, then it may be useful to register the .ca, .co.uk versions of the domain name as well.
+If your site visitors are international and/or speak English, it may be useful to register the .ca, and .co.uk versions of the domain name as well.

+One can choose not to register those domains.
 But in the event of a competitor registering one of those variants, the publisher will have to go through the headache of hiring an attorney to send a cease and desist request to someone (possibly in a developing country) with the hope that the competitor will be afraid enough to turn it over.

 Good luck with that.